PHOENIXCONTACT/MORYX-Framework/docs/articles/AbstractionLayer.md

 ## Description

-In a industrial production environment and not only there, there are three parts that come to play to describe the production process:
+In an industrial production environment and not only there, there are three parts that come to play to describe the production process:

 * Product - A product is something the user wants to produce
 * Resource - A resource describes a part that is needed to produce a product